dell/cert-csi/docs/CONTRIBUTING.md

 ### Commit message format

-<YOUR_PRODUCT_NAME> uses the guidelines for commit messages outlined in [How to Write a Git Commit Message](https://chris.beams.io/posts/git-commit/)
+CERT-CSI uses the guidelines for commit messages outlined in [How to Write a Git Commit Message](https://chris.beams.io/posts/git-commit/)

 ## Pull Requests